Mhaidat/ai-qa-platform/docs/15-DomainModel.md

 - A Project Member belongs to one Project.
 - A Project Member references one User.
+- A Project Member has one Project Role.
 - A Project has many Project Members.
 - A User can be a member of many Projects.
 ---

 ## Supported Project Roles